Dermatologists Answer All Your Questions About Sunscreen

 A recent survey by EOS revealed that 52% of women think about applying SPF to their lips, with 23% saying they don’t feel it’s necessary.
 This couldn't be further from the truth, according to Dr Al-Niaimi.

-Is the sunscreen in makeup or moisturizer enough protection against the sun?
+Is the sunscreen in makeup or moisturiser enough protection against the sun?

 Advertisement